codefresh-io/docs.codefresh.io/_docs/installation/codefresh-runner.md

 As the Codefresh Runner is **not** dependent on any special dockershim features, any compliant container runtime is acceptable.
 The docker socket/daemon used by Codefresh pipelines is **NOT** the one on the host node (as it might not exist at all in the case of containerd or cri-o), but instead an internal docker daemon created/managed by the pipeline itself.

->IMPORTANT
+>**IMPORTANT**:
-  Using spot instances can cause failures in Codefresh build, as they can be taken down without notice.
-If you require 100% availability, do not use spot instances.
+  Using spot instances can cause failures in Codefresh builds, as they can be taken down without notice.
+If you require 100% availability, we recommend to not use spot instances.

 ## System requirements